 Obl.
 Command name Explanation It is applied on the $a = f(CT)$ relation as $a = f(C_T/(FF{custom}))$ where F is the regular tip loss factor.
 This allows e.g. implementation of a user defined root loss model by specifying F{custom} going from 0 at the root towards 1 at or before the tip.
 In that way F{custom} and the regular tiploss factor F can be used together. radial_induc 1.
 Radial induction model (0=none, 1=Radial induction model described in Section 2.8 of [5])(default=0) only_lift_for_momentum- (0=default, both lift and drag forces contribute to momentum balancing balancing; 1=only lift force contributes to momentum balancing) wake_rot_effect (0=default, exclude the pressure drop due to the wake rotation effect in the wake; 1=include the pressure drop due to the wake rotation effect in the wake.
-This is described in Section 3.2 and 3.3 of [13]) tip_loss_sectional_angle (0=default, use the flow angle seen in the rotor-polar coordinate system (inflow angle) to calculate the tip loss factor described in Section 2.3 of [5]; 1=use the flow angle seen by the section (angle of attack plus deformed twist angle) to calculate the tip- loss factor.
+This is described in Section 3.2 and 3.3 of [15]) tip_loss_sectional_angle (0=default, use the flow angle seen in the rotor-polar coordinate system (inflow angle) to calculate the tip loss factor described in Section 2.3 of [5]; 1=use the flow angle seen by the section (angle of attack plus deformed twist angle) to calculate the tip- loss factor.
 This is described in Section 5.2 of [8].
 The results of using two different methods will be different if the blade has noticeable out-of-plane geometry.) vortex_cylinder_model (0=default, do not use vortex cylinder model; 1=use the vortex cylinder model as a correction to the BEM method.
 The method is able to model blade non-planar effects on the aerodynamic induction.
 The method is described in [8].
-Since the radial induction is calculated from the vortex cylinder model, the flag of radial_induc will not be functioning.)
+Since the radial induction is calculated from the vortex cylinder model, the flag of radial_induc will not be functioning.) n_static_bem_iter 1.
+Maximum number of induction model calls per aerostructural iteration of the static solver (default=100) static_bem_conv_criterion 1.
+Convergence criterion of induction model in static solver, compared to the squared mean induction factor difference between iterations (default=1E-8)